diagrid-labs/dapr-cloudflare-queues/README.md

 ## Creating the applications

-The architecture will consists of three parts:
+The application architecture consists of three parts:

 1. A Cloudflare queue
 2. A *consumer* Cloudflare worker that reads messages from the queue.